cascade-core/core/doc/hashbangs.md

 This line says which interpreter should be used to execute the file.
 In cascade hashbang is the same, but there are little technical differences.

-The hashbang is a top-level key in block configuration.
-When BlockStorage::createBlockInstance() returns such configuration instead of block instace, the CascadeController looks up specified hashbang in its configuration and uses specified class as factory of the new block.
+The hashbang is a top-level key `#!` in a block configuration.
+When BlockStorage::createBlockInstance() returns such configuration instead of block instance, the CascadeController looks up specified hashbang in its configuration and uses specified class as factory of the new block.

 Hashbangs in a block configuration are refered by name.
 Details, like which